colinruark1/ocean_cleaning/beach-cleanup-app/MAPS_SETUP.md

 # Google Maps Integration Setup Guide

-This guide will help you set up Google Maps for the OceanClean app.
+This guide will help you set up Google Maps for the OceanClean app to work on **all devices**.

+## Understanding the "For Development Purposes Only" Issue

+The dark map with watermark appears when:
+1. Your API key has restrictions that don't match the requesting device/domain
+2. Your API key has exceeded its quota
+3. Your API key doesn't have the right APIs enabled

-## Getting Your Google Maps API Key
+## Solution: Platform-Specific API Keys

+You need **different API keys** for different platforms (Web vs Android) OR a single unrestricted key.

+---

+## Option 1: Multiple API Keys (Most Secure - RECOMMENDED)

-### 1. Create a Google Cloud Project
+### Step 1: Create a Google Cloud Project

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Sign in with your Google account